-The Privacy (Consequential Amendments) Bill 1986 will make amendments to the Freedom of Information Act 1982 (FOI Act) to require that, where reasonably practicable, a person whose personal affairs are dealt with in a document to which another person has sought access is to be consulted before access is granted.
+The Privacy (Consequential Amendments) Bill 1986 will make amendments to the Freedom of Information Act 1982 to require that, where reasonably practicable, a person whose personal affairs are dealt with in a document to which another person has sought access is to be consulted before access is granted.
 That firstmentioned person will be able to object to provision of access (i.e. the amendments will confer "reverse FOI" rights on that person).

-The Bill will prevent Departments claiming exemption under the Act from disclosure of a document to a person, insofar as it deals with that person's personal affairs, merely on the ground that the document is covered by a general secrecy provision in legislation.
+The Bill will prevent Departments claiming exemption under the Act from disclosure of a document to a person, insofar as it deals with that person's personal affairs, merely on the ground that document is covered by a general secrecy provision in legislation.

-The Bill will make amendments to the Ombudsman Act 1976, Merit Protection (Australian Government Employees) Act 1984 and the Human Rights and Equal Opportunity Commission Act 1986 to require the Ombudsman, the Human Rights and Equal Opportunity Commission (HREOC) and the Merit Protection and Review Agency (MPRA) to refer complaints made to them to the DPA where they conclude that the complaints are in effect complaints of interference with privacy and the DPA could better deal with them.
+The Bill will make amendments to the Ombudsman Act 1976, Merit Protection (Australian Government Employees) Act 1984 and the Human Rights and Equal Opportunity Commission Bill 1986 to require the Ombudsman, HREOC and the Merit Protection and Review Agency to refer complaints made to them to the DPA where they conclude that the complaints are in effect complaints of interference with privacy and the DPA could better deal with them.
 Under the Australia Card Bill 1986 and the Privacy Bill, the DPA will also be empowered to transfer complaints to the above three bodies where it considers it appropriate.